Complete the search form below to find cheap car hire in Sydney

 If you want a bit more variety, the Dixon House food court has about a dozen stalls featuring all the delicious Asian food you can handle.
 Noodles and rice dishes, pho, dumplings, and other tasty meals come out sizzling as you take a seat next to dozens of other feasting customers.
 The only difficulty is waiting for your food to cool down enough to tuck in.

 You might not realise it, but as you walk around the Sydney CBD looking for a trendy place to stop in and have a drink, you’re strolling right by some of the most creative cocktail scientists in the whole city.
 Up hidden stairwells and down inconspicuous alleys sit some of the tastiest drinks and snacks in the city.
-See if you can find your way into The Rook, The Swinging Cat or, if you dig drams, The Baxter Inn and its wall of whiskey.
+See if you can find your way into The Rook, The Swinging Cat or, if you dig drams, The Baxter Inn and its great and quite extraordinary wall of whisky.

 Fine dining that isn’t overly pretentious in an environment that mixes fun, romance and excitement, Restaurant Hubert has been rolling in accolades since opening in 2016.
 You can’t go wrong on the French-inspired menu, and the live band is a free side dish providing the perfect ambiance for an incredible dinner.
 Don’t fret over the long wait times, either.
 Find a spot at the bar and get one of the immaculate cocktails on offer.
 Their take on the whiskey sour is especially delicious.